-CLAIM has trained counselors who provide free, unbiased advocacy, education and assistance to people with Medicare and those who help them to make informed decisions about Medicare and related health insurance needs.
-CLAIM is the Missouri State Health Insurance Assistance Program.
+Missouri SHIP has trained counselors who provide free, unbiased advocacy, education and assistance to people with Medicare and those who help them to make informed decisions about Medicare and related health insurance needs.
+Missouri SHIP is the Missouri State Health Insurance Assistance Program.

 Missouri Rx Plan – Prescription Drug Assistance Program

 MORx provides prescription drug assistance to Missourians in need by coordinating benefits with Medicare’s (Part D) Prescription Drug Program.
 This is Missouri’s State Pharmacy Assistance Program.